MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

 This article explains how to provide feedback for Microsoft Learn content using the new feedback experience.
 This unified feedback experience is now standard across all products that publish documentation or training content on Microsoft Learn.
 The improved system:

-- Simplifies our procedures to efficiently incorporate your feedback.
+- Streamlines our procedures to efficiently incorporate your feedback.
-- Allows for feedback in languages other than English.
-- Enhances the ability of content authors to respond to feedback.
 - Supports global accessibility for non-English customers.
 - Reduces the burden of providing feedback for the non-developer community.